Tax 990

 What is Form 990-EZ?

-Form 990-EZ, known as Short Form (Return of Organization Exempt from Income Tax), is an IRS form filed by certain tax-exempt entities, nonexempt charitable trusts, and section 527 political organizations to report their financial information, activities, and more to the IRS every year.
+Form 990-EZ, known as Short Form (midsized tax-exempt organizations), is an IRS form filed by certain tax-exempt entities, nonexempt charitable trusts, and section 527 political organizations to report their financial information, activities, and more to the IRS every year.

 Form 990-N Vs Form 990-EZ: What’s the Difference?

-While the purpose of both these forms is almost the same, there are many notable differences between them that you should be aware of.
+Though the purpose for these forms is almost the same, there are many notable differences between them that you should be aware of.
 Here are they:

 Note: